 - The use of certain medications

-Patients may access the services of The Center for Wound Care & Hyperbaric Medicine either by obtaining a referral from their own physician or by calling themselves for an appointment at 580-357-3280.
+Patients may access the services of The Center for Wound Care & Hyperbaric Medicine either by obtaining a referral from their own physician or by calling themselves for an appointment.
 Most insurances will cover the cost of care, including Medicare, which does not require a physician referral.